As a Network Engineer, I have done the legwork and research to give you the information you need about Wi-Fi 6E.

 Wi-Fi 6E takes these features and builds on them.
 For example, adding the 6GHz band means more available channels.

-With more channels comes more spectrum for Wi-Fi services.
+With more channels comes less interference for Wi-Fi services.
 As a result, you’re less likely to experience overlap in crowded spaces like offices, apartments, or coffee shops.

-If 2.4Ghz is a two-lane road and 5GHz is a four-lane highway, 6GHz is an eight-lane superhighway.
+If 2.4Ghz is a two-lane road and 5GHz is a four-lane highway, 6GHz is an eight-lane superhighway, which means you can access higher speeds and handle more traffic (bandwidth).

 Wi-Fi 6E also requires WPA3 (Wi-Fi Protected Access 3).
 WPA3 is the highest Wi-Fi security certification available today.
 This feature uses the most recent security protocols.